TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-pipeline-error-trigger-failure-missing-trigger-pipeline-runs-common-solutions.md

     * A trigger can kick off multiple pipelines simultaneously

 1. There are 3 types of triggers available in Azure Data Factory:
-    * Schedule Trigger: It invokes pipelines on a wall-clock schedule
+    * Schedule Trigger: It invokes pipelines on a clock-based schedule
     * Tumbling Window trigger: It operates on a periodic interval, while also _retaining state_
     * Event-based trigger: It responds to an event